What is this? Where am I?

 - Why Opencore?
 What’s wrong with other bootloaders?

-- How Creating a Bootable USB relates to us creating an .img file.
+- How Creating a Bootable USB relates to us creating an .img file to hold our own bootloader

 - The “Mac” Operating System